Gala Film (FILM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Gala Film Historical Price

-According to the latest data gathered on Gala Film live price page, the current price of Gala Film is 0.02027248USD.
-The circulating supply of Gala Film(FILM) is 124.59M FILM , giving it a market capitalization of $2.53M.
+According to the latest data gathered on Gala Film live price page, the current price of Gala Film is 0.01683986USD.
+The circulating supply of Gala Film(FILM) is 125.37M FILM , giving it a market capitalization of $2.11M.

 The Gala Film Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FILM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.